AA Pension Scheme

 Your pension benefits are valuable and – unfortunately – a lucrative target for scammers.
 The scammers’ tactics are sophisticated and their ‘offers’ often appear convincing, which can make it difficult to know if you have been targeted.

 The good news is that there is a lot of support available to help you spot the warning signs and steer clear of the scammers.
 This includes the resources on the Financial Conduct Authority (FCA) website, which also explains the steps to take if you think you have been scammed.
+Furthermore, if you request a transfer value quotation from the Scheme you will be provided with further information about the risks associated with pension scams at that time.

 If you have not already done so, take a few minutes to visit the FCA website and equip yourself with the knowledge and tools you need to stay scam smart.

 The benefits that the Scheme provides are likely to be appropriate for most members.
-However, if you are a deferred member, you have the option to transfer your Scheme benefits to another pension arrangement if you think this is the right decision for your circumstances.
+However, if you are a deferred member you have the option to transfer your Scheme benefits to another pension arrangement if you think this is the right decision for your circumstances.

 If you are thinking about a transfer and your transfer value is £30,000 or over, you will be required to take advice from a regulated financial adviser before the Trustee can let the transfer go ahead.